-Not only is this bread yummy but it is fun to make.
-If you are scared of yeast bread/dough don’t be.
-I think you would have a hard time ruining this.
-It uses a rapid rise yeast so the yeast doesn’t have to be proofed – you just throw it right in with the flour!
+Not only is this flatbread yummy, but it is fun to make.
+If you are scared of making anything that requires yeast, this is the perfect recipe for you.
+I don’t think you could ruining this recipe if you tried.
+It uses a rapid rise yeast, so the yeast doesn’t have to be proofed.
+You just toss it right in with the flour.

 After the dough rises and you have divided it, you roll each ball of dough out into a circle.
-The dough is then dry fried – no oil needed.
-You can use your electric griddle or a large frying pan.
+Then, the dough is dry fried.
+That means you don’t use any oil.
+You just cook it in a frying pan or even an electric griddle!
+So easy!

-Just stack them up as they come off the griddle and try not too eat too many of them!
+Just stack the flatbread up as they come off the griddle and try not too eat too many of them!

 - 3 to 3 1/4 C unbleached all-purpose flour